-Cold In Berlin have changed their style massively over the past decade, nowadays being a doomy, goth-metal band.
+Cold In Berlin has changed its style massively over the past decade, nowadays being a doomy, goth-metal band.
 But back around the time of their debut album Give Me Walls, it felt at points that they were still finding their style.
 But the best tracks on the album allowed vocalist Mya to roar, flail and dominate every second, and the opening track to that album was my introduction to the band.
 Drums tumble like a raging torrent, and Mya’s dramatic, sexually-charged vocals drag you into the midst of the band by sheer force of will.
 They might have slowed the pace of their songs since this incredible introduction, but they remain an intriguing band.

 /Look Up, Hannah

-Mark Alan Miller’s project OUT OUT entered its most prolific phase since the nineties with this album, as a succession of releases have followed it – and with a great variance in styles along the way, too.
+Mark Alan Miller’s project OUT OUT entered its most prolific phase since the nineties with this album, as a succession of releases has followed it – and with a great variance in styles along the way, too.
 There was very much a feel here of an artist inspired back into life by the rapidly regressing political atmosphere in the US at the time (and it’s only got worse since, of course), and this track takes the title from the legendary speech in The Great Dictator, itself a warning of the future.
 The kick-drum-led beat is blasted through for the chorus by huge, shredding guitars, and Miller’s vocals are, unsurprisingly, seething with political rage.

 Black Metal is not the force it was, perhaps.
 While a number of the early wave of Norwegian bands continue in one form or another, it has long since splintered into different scenes across the world otherwise, and sometimes takes a bit of looking to find the diamonds in the rough.
 Watain was one of the bands from a later wave, but swiftly found wider attention, partly thanks to their ability at writing ripping Black Metal, and partly thanks to their eyebrow-burning live show, which involves lots of fire and lots of blood (honestly, I’ve never been to a gig that stank so bad in the aftermath!).
 The best of their tracks across this decade was this track, that at points tears forward at such a relentless pace (that opening!) that it is leaving scorch marks in its wake.